chiefnoah/zettelkasten/ce36fdf3.md

 A photographer born in Osaka Japan, Daidou's signature style includes poorly exposed, often blurry photos depecting in the moment events.
-He is famous for street #photography.
+He is famous for street-photography.
 His photos are particularly good at invoking a feeling of being present in the photo, as if you are the photographer.

 He has been awarded multiple times for his works.